 In alignment with the goals and the planned submission to MSCHE, the before and after high-level organizational charts are presented in Appendix S. The organizational charts were built to align to the goals of providing a robust program array to students through a combined faculty, supporting the recommendations from the working groups, and at the same time reducing duplication to drive savings for reinvestment in students.
-As the proposed implementation moves forward, staffing will be aligned within the organizational units.
+As the proposed implementation moves forward, staffing will be aligned within the organizational units with associated organizational changes and training conducted in accordance with the timelines.
+It is anticipated that some organizational changes may take place prior to July of 2022 for functions such as shared services while others may be phased in following July 2022.